 While I love fiction books and admire fierce females like Katniss Everdeen or Elizabeth Bennett, I thought it would be fun to spotlight some inspiring nonfiction books by female authors.

 What do I mean by books with strong female leads?
 I want to share memoirs of women who have had to fight for themselves, biographies of independent women and even a motivational book that turns motivational books on their heads.

-Reading about what real women have faced and conquered in their lives gives us all courage to face our own challenges.
+Reading about what real women have faced and conquered in their lives gives us all the courage to face our own challenges.
 As the song goes, “I Am Woman.
-Here Me Roar.”
+Hear Me Roar.”

 Nonfiction Books With Strong Female Leads

 We’ve all seen the pictures of Elizabeth Eckford being screamed at as she tries to attend her first day of school at Central High School in Little Rock, Arkansas.
 But did you realize how long it took to integrate?
 Melba Pattillo Beals tells her memories of being part of the Little Rock Nine: of her oppressing junior year protected at times by the 101st Airborne Division and at times left alone to face the horrors laid upon by the other students.
 Of all the books we’ve read, Warriors Don’t Cry will make you angry at race relations in the 1950s and make you wonder about how we handle the same and similar issues today.
 Read more →

 Sometimes it takes doing something crazy, like hiking the Pacific Crest Trail, for you to truly put your life in order.
 By 22, Cheryl Strayed’s life felt out of control, so she decided to make a life-changing decision to hike the PCT.
 Her story (and the subsequent movie) have inspired many women to search to find themselves in similar fashion.
 So if your life, your job, or your friends are not what they ought to be, you’ll be inspired to reset your life to find your focus.